alexfrappier/cancyber_zeek/README.md

 ### zeekctl cron jobs

-Add to or create a new cron:
+Add to or create a new cron (as root):

 ```
 # cron regular check